smanowar/election_analysis/README.md

 ## Election-Audit Summary

-The script used to analyze the data set is not unique to the Colarado congressional election.
-This script can be used to analyze a data set for any election with just a few modifications.
+The script used to analyze the data set is not unique to the Colarado congressional election, this script can be used to analyze a data set for any election with just a few minor modifications:

-***1.)
-Changing the path and file names***
+***Changing the path and file names***

 In order to make sure the script is accessing the correct information for our analysis, minor adjustments need to be made where we are declaring which file to analyze:
 ```